And it's easy to maintain!

 - Utsuki, Kureha and Lady Ayako from Kuon.
 Since it's set in Feudal Japan, it's hardly surprising.

-- In Ace Attorney there's Maya Fey, a spirit medium from an isolated villiage, wears a variation of this haircut along with her kimono.
+- In Ace Attorney, Maya Fey, a spirit medium from an isolated village, wears a variation of this haircut along with her kimono.
 Her expy, Ema Skye, wears almost the exact same variation but with the bangs brushed to the side.

 - Yo-Jin-Bo's Hatsuhime has this cut, but, perhaps because she's a Rebellious Princess, she keeps it tied up in a ponytail with a red bow, leaving only her bangs and framing shoulder locks free.

 - Mayucchi and Kokoro from Maji De Watashi Ni Koi Shinasai, who are both Ojou.

 - Ai, the catgirl robot of Ronin Galaxy has this haircut.
 She seems to be modeled after a traditional Japanese woman.

 - In Drowtales, Vidhi'yani, one of the Empress's overseers.
 The overseers are apparently all Ladies of War and represent tradition.

 - Another western example is little Akiko Kitsune in El Goonish Shive, presumably at the behest of her traditional Japanese mother.

 - Mai (nobility) from Avatar: The Last Airbender technically has this haircut, though it's almost never drawn down.
 She also has Odango Hair.